 Most of the time, companies will collect substantial amounts of data without focus and do not know where they are going.

-In order to be one of the winners in this digital age by getting the most out of the digital opportunity, innovative routes should be considered, especially for traditional businesses.
+To be one of the winners in this digital age by getting the most out of the digital opportunity, innovative routes should be considered, especially for traditional businesses.

 The trend of digital transformation is gaining so much steam and momentum in Indonesia due to the emergence of many success stories, along with increasing business efficiency and top-line revenue growth.